 "You can clearly see by the video that the person is clearly agitated," he said.
 "Again, we don't know what the reason for that is.
 Maybe it's because the police officer was in his way, maybe it's because the police officer pulled out his gun.
 I'm not sure what the officer may have done or said before that, or what the person filming did or said before that."

 Parmar said police should get to know the neighborhood they're working in.

-"One might say what role did I have in causing that and that's sort of victim blaming," he said, "because each of us brings something from our own childhood, and for a lot of people of color that's a traumatized history, some of that going back generations that they're bringing to that encounter with that police officer, and the police need to be ready to handle that.
+"One might say, what role did I have in causing that?
+And that's sort of victim blaming," he said.
+"Because each of us brings something from our own childhood, and for a lot of people of color, that's a traumatized history — some of that going back generations that they're bringing to that encounter with that police officer.
+The police need to be ready to handle that.
 It doesn't need to be us that's appeasing the police to make them feel safe enough to not shoot us."

 A department spokeswoman said they don't have a time frame for when the investigation will be completed.